persLaunch/chat-app/README.md

 # chat-webapp
 Chat web application with the following stack: Node.js, Sequelize, PostgreSQL, GraphQL, React, Apollo and Next.js, Jest.

-Disclaimer: I implmented some backend unit testing but I privileged documentation at the end so I did not finish implementing any React testing... :(
+Disclaimer: I implemented some backend unit testing but I privileged documentation at the end so I did not finish implementing any React testing... :(

 # Version 1: Single chat room
 There is only 1 chat room where users can discuss